Michigan Pedestrian Accident Lawsuit: What You Need To Know

 • No-Fault PIP insurance benefits pay for an injured victim’s medical expenses, lost wages, medical mileage (transportation expenses for traveling to and from doctor and medical appointments), household replacement services and attendant care services.

-• You must file your Michigan pedestrian car accident lawsuit for unpaid, overdue No-Fault insurance benefits within one (1) year from the date that the medical bill, wage loss, medical mileage, replacement service or attendant service was incurred.
+• You must file your claim for unpaid, overdue No-Fault insurance benefits within one (1) year from the date that the medical bill, wage loss, medical mileage, replacement service or attendant service was incurred.
 (MCL 500.3145(2)) If such a claim is not filed within the one-year time period, then the bill will be time-barred and you will lose all rights to payment and/or reimbursement for the overdue benefits.

 You must file your pedestrian accident lawsuit for unpaid, overdue Michigan No-Fault benefits against the auto insurance company that is responsible for paying your PIP No-Fault benefits but is refusing to do so.